Professional Foundation Settlement Repair

-Foundation Specialist can provide you and your family with effective foundation settlement repair in the western Michigan area.
-Foundation settlement is a serious structural problem which is most often caused from the soil conditions surrounding a home.
+Our team at Foundation Specialist can help you repair any foundation settlement issues that you may be experiencing with your home.
+We have been helping home and business owners in the western Michigan area repair structural foundation problems for years.
+Foundation settlement is a serious structural problem which is most often caused by the soil conditions surrounding a home.
 If you have clay-rich soils around your foundation, they easily absorb moisture whenever it rains, or when you have melting snow on your lawn.
 This causes the soil to swell up, and this can create gaps underneath your foundation because of the movement of the dirt.
 Over time, this could cause your home to actually sink into the earth.

 A lot of Michigan homeowners want to know what the warning signs are which could indicate a foundation settlement problem at their home.
 If you notice any of the following warning signs, you need to get in touch with us immediately to schedule a consultation: